Behçet's disease, or Behçet's syndrome, is a rare and poorly understood condition that results in inflammation of the blood vessels and tissues.

 - muscle cramps and weakness

-Some immunosuppressants can also cause birth defects and should not be taken if you are pregnant or are planning a pregnancy.
+Some immunosuppressants can also cause birth defects and shouldn't be taken if you're pregnant or planning a pregnancy.

-If you are taking any of these medications, you should ensure you talk to your specialist or GP about the possible effects of your medication on a potential pregnancy.
+If you're taking any of these medications, you should ensure you talk to your specialist or GP about the possible effects of your medication on a potential pregnancy.

 Biological therapies are a newer type of medication that target the biological processes involved in the process of inflammation more selectively.